browserengineering/book/book/graphics.md

         self.draw()
 ```

 Now we can add scrolling.
-Let's have a field for how far you've
+Let's add a field for how far you've
 scrolled:

 ``` {.python}